Supercharge your Android phone with Avast Cleanup

 Select Command Prompt.

-Make sure you know which drive or drive partition on your PC contains Windows (usually the C drive).
-To test this, type c: and then hit Enter.
+Make sure you know your home drive, in other words, which drive or drive partition on your PC contains Windows (usually the C drive by default).
+To test this, type c: and hit Enter.
 Then, type dir and click Enter.
 If Windows items appear in the directory, this is your home drive.
 Repeat that process for all drives until Windows items appear.

 Now enter your preferred CHKDSK commands in Command Prompt.